Integrated whole-body Lymphatic Drainage Massage,

 • Stress management.

-• In addition to benefits of modern LDM, it offers
+• In addition to benefits of modern MLD, it offers

 • Re-balancing 3 bodily energies that govern our body and mind- Vata, Pitta, Kapha